nebulias/nebulias/README.md

 ⠀⠀ 𓂃 hello . !
 ⪩⪨⠀⠀ *DO NOT COPY* . my skins ! you can take insp but please ask … !﹕

-.⠀⠀ ⠀⠀ 𓏵  basic dni citeria.
+.⠀⠀ ⠀⠀ 𓏵  basic dni citeria. free int unless my name says so ! --

 #
 ⠀⠀ ⠀⠀ i dont ship any sonic character heh...⠀⠀ im so different...